andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

 ### No `__esModule` detection (the “double default” problem)

-Node wasn’t able to respect the `__esModule` marker to vary its default import behavior.
-So a transpiled module with a “default export” behaves one way when “imported” by another transpiled module, and another way when imported by a true ES module in Node:
+Node.js wasn’t able to respect the `__esModule` marker to vary its default import behavior.
+So a transpiled module with a “default export” behaves one way when “imported” by another transpiled module, and another way when imported by a true ES module in Node.js:

 ```ts
 // @Filename: node_modules/dependency/index.js